-End-of-school celebrations?
-It’s a great time to give the gift of education!
-When you contribute to a child’s 529 college savings plan, you’re opening the door to education opportunity that lasts a lifetime.
-With Vermont’s state-sponsored plan, you can open an account with as little as $25 or give any amount as a gift.
+Education is the gift that lasts a lifetime.
+Just about any job your children or loved ones can dream about will require some form of education after high school.
+Saving now for that training creates career opportunities for the future.
+And with Vermont’s state-sponsored 529 plan, you can open an account with as little as $25 or give any amount as a gift.
 Grandparents, family and friends can give, too!

-Get a Vermont income tax credit.
-The Vermont Higher Education Investment Plan is the only savings program that qualifies for a 10% Vermont income tax credit on annual contributions or rollovers for college or training.
-Gifts made by others into a VHEIP account may also qualify.
+Get tax benefits.
+The Vermont Higher Education Investment Plan/VT529 is the only savings program that qualifies for a 10% Vermont income tax credit on annual contributions or rollovers for college or training.
+Deposits made by December 31 qualify for the tax credit.
+Gifts made by others into a VT529 account may also qualify.

-Choose from three ways to give (Click the tabs below for instructions):
+Choose your way to give (Click the links for instructions):

 Did you know: As the account owner, you are eligible for tax advantages for contributions to a VHEIP account.
 Find out more.